 - N. The Council will seek to manage and limit environmental disturbances during construction and demolition as well as during excavations and construction of basements and subterranean developments.
-To deliver this the Council requires the submission of Construction Management Plans (CMPs) for the following types of developments: - 1. all major developments; - 2. any basement and subterranean developments; - 3. developments of sites in confined locations or near sensitive receptors; or - 4. if substantial demolition/excavation works are proposed. - O. Where applicable and considered necessary, the Council may seek a bespoke charge specific to the proposal to cover the cost of monitoring the CMP.
-The Council will encourage early connection to electric power in the course of development to avoid nuisance from generators. - 25.28 Development should not contribute to or be at risk from or adversely affected by unacceptable levels of air, noise, light, soil and water pollution or land instability.
+To deliver this the Council requires the submission of Construction Management Plans (CMPs) for the following types of developments: - 1. all major developments; - 2. any basement and subterranean developments; - 3. developments of sites in confined locations or near sensitive receptors; or - 4. if substantial demolition/excavation works are proposed. - O. Where applicable and considered necessary, the Council may seek a bespoke charge specific to the proposal to cover the cost of monitoring the Construction Management Plan (CMP).
+The Council will encourage early connection to electric power in the course of development to avoid nuisance from generators.
+In addition, CMPs will need to demonstrate how they meet the conditions and adhere to the Environment Agency's regulatory position statements on dewatering where applicable.

+- 25.29 Development has an important role to ensure that the environment is respected and protected for future generations.
+Climate change is now the greatest challenge facing our society.
+The Local Plan places the environment at the centre of the Council's consideration of new development proposals. - 25.30 Development should not contribute to, be at risk from or adversely affected by, unacceptable levels of air, noise, odour, light, soil and water pollution or land instability.
 Developers should explore ways to minimise any harmful and adverse environmental impacts of development, including during construction and demolition.
 Where possible, development that is likely to generate pollution should be located away from sensitive uses such as hospitals, schools, care homes and wildlife sites.
 The design and layout of new development should minimise conflict between different land uses, taking account of users and occupiers of new and existing developments.
-Therefore, any noisy or polluting activities or features such as plant equipment, should be positioned away from sensitive areas where possible to ensure any detrimental impacts on health, living conditions or amenity are kept to acceptable levels.

-25.29 In addition, where there are already significant adverse effects on the environment, amenity or living conditions due to pollution, sensitive uses should ideally be steered away from those areas.
+Therefore, any noisy or polluting activities or features such as plant equipment, should be positioned away from sensitive areas where possible to ensure any detrimental impacts on health, living conditions or amenity are kept to acceptable levels. - significant adverse effects on the environment, amenity or living conditions due to pollution, sensitive uses should ideally be steered away from those areas.
 However, given the limited availability of land for development in this borough, this will not always be possible.
-Therefore, new developments, including changes of use, should mitigate and reduce any adverse impacts resulting from air and light pollution, noise, vibration and dust to acceptable levels.

-25.30 The Agent of Change principle places the responsibility of mitigating the impact of nuisances (including noise) from existing nuisance generating uses on proposed new development close by, thereby ensuring that residents and users of the new development are protected from nuisances, and existing uses are protected from nuisance complaints.
+Therefore, new developments, including changes of use, should mitigate and reduce any adverse impacts resulting from air and light pollution, noise, vibration and dust to acceptable levels. - 25.32 The Agent of Change principle places the responsibility of mitigating the impact of nuisances (including noise) from existing nuisance-generating uses on proposed new development close by, thereby ensuring that residents and users of the new development are protected from nuisances, and existing uses are protected from nuisance complaints.
+Applications for new development likely to be impacted by existing noise or other nuisance-generating uses will require the submission of a relevant impact assessment to determine the impact and help inform the necessary mitigation measures to make the development acceptable.
 The Agent of Change principle works both ways; therefore, any new nuisance-generating development will need to put in place measures to mitigate noise impacts on existing development close by.
 Further information on the Agent of Change principle is included in the NPPF, PPG and London Plan, which set out how to mitigate the adverse impacts of noise as well as other such as air and light pollution.